sameerkewal/SQL-Exam-Practice/indexes-synonyms-sequences/indexes-synonyms-sequences.md

 - Can be created to give an alternative name to a table or to another database object
 - Requires no storage other than its definition in the data dictionary
 - Is useful for hiding the identity and location of an underlying schema object
+- Need privileges on the underlying object to be able to actually use the synonym

-In order to create a public synonym he has to have a privilege called create public synonym
+- In order to create a public synonym he has to have a privilege called create public synonym

 **You can have:**
 - Table and Public Synonym with the same name